WATER QUALITY PROGRAM MANAGER

 Location: Hybrid; based in West Concord, MA with regional travel

-Position Type: Full-time, Exempt
+Position Type: Part-time, Exempt

-Reports to: Director of Communications and Development
+Reports to: Executive Director

 Organizational Overview

 OARS 3 Rivers is the watershed organization for the Sudbury, Assabet, and Concord rivers (SuAsCo), working to protect, improve, and preserve these rivers and their watershed for all people and wildlife.
 Our vision is a watershed with resilient streams and rivers that provide healthy wildlife habitat, clean water, natural beauty, education, and recreational opportunities for all.
 We are a science-based, inclusive, and innovative nonprofit that combines advocacy, education, ecological restoration, and community engagement to achieve this vision.
-As a growing force for environmental change, OARS is leading the charge toward a healthier, more connected watershed in the face of climate change and regional development.

-Job Overview
+Position Overview

 Key Responsibilities